nasa/cumulus/docs/features/replay-kinesis-messages.md

 ## Start a replay

-In order to start a replay, you must perform a `POST` request to the `replays` endpoint.
+In order to start a Kinesis replay, you must perform a `POST` request to the `/replays/kinesis` endpoint.

 The required and optional fields that should be part of the body of this request are documented below.